GabrieleScarpelli/sss_pipeline/README.md

 - **Clean Mosaics for Convolution**:
   Filled mosaics are rotated and cropped to produce square, convolution-ready images.
 These are stored in `output_clean_mosaics_folder`.

+- **CLAHE Mosaics for Convolution**:
+  The convolution-ready mosaics are filtered with CLAHE algorithm to enhance contrast.
+These are stored in `output_clahe_mosaics_folder`.

 ## Requirements